nbicocchi/learn-microservices/modules/communication-async/slides/2 - Async communication (MQTT).md

 # Asynchronous communications (MQTT)

 The **Message Queuing Telemetry Transport (MQTT)** is a lightweight, publish-subscribe messaging protocol designed for constrained devices, low-bandwidth networks, and IoT applications.

+* Extremely lightweight → suitable for **IoT and constrained devices**
-It is widely used in microservices when efficiency and low latency are important.
+* Low bandwidth and low latency
+* Reliable delivery with configurable QoS
+* Easy integration with **microservices**, edge devices, and cloud services
+* Ideal for **telemetry, monitoring, notifications, and event-driven architectures**

 | Broker                          | MQTT Version      | Notes                                                                                |
 | ------------------------------- | ----------------- | ------------------------------------------------------------------------------------ |